-If you’re in the market for a food truck, or just tossing around the idea, your main question is likely, “How much does a food truck cost?”
-Great question.
-It’s one that we get every single day from the many entrepreneurs that want to make their culinary and business dreams a reality.

 If you’re looking to start a food truck business, or just tossing around the idea, your first question is probably focused on price and cost.
 It’s a question that we get every single day from the many entrepreneurs that want to make their culinary and business dreams a reality.